-"Viking Link will help provide our country with a secure supply of affordable electricity and help us move towards more renewable and low carbon sources of energy but it will mean building new equipment.
-We want to work with local people to find the best location for our equipment and to minimize any impact on local communities."
+"Viking Link will help provide our country with a secure supply of affordable electricity and help us move towards more renewable and low carbon sources of energy.
+However, it will require new equipment and this feedback will be vital in helping us choose the best sites for our equipment.